ChenWuBing/ChaserBasketball/README.md

-# 居安民宿
+# 直播吧-最新篮球赛事

-We are a hotel and hostel that provides accommodation for travelers.
-Travelers can rest assured that they can make an appointment online.
-We guarantee that the environment is excellent and the service is in place.
-Let customers live with peace of mind and hope that customers will have a good trip.
+We are a platform for text broadcasting of various basketball matches.
+Users can get the latest news of basketball matches on our platform, and the audience can interact in real time.
+Our platform recognizes the authority and openness of all data.
+For every basketball game that is being played, there is a dedicated anchor to describe the situation of the court in writing.

 If you have any questions, please contact the technical support email: xiangyupao@foxmail.com, thank you for your support.